Eastern Han Chinese: Dialects

 Several texts contain evidence of dialectal variation in the Eastern Han period.
 The Fangyan, from the start of the period, discusses variations in regional vocabulary.
 By analysing the text, Paul Serruys identified six dialect areas: a central area centred on the Central Plain east of Hangu Pass, surrounded by northern, eastern, southern and western areas, and a southeastern area to the south and east of the lower Yangtze.
 Distinct rhyme systems of the Han period poets identified by Luo and Zhou broadly correspond to these dialect areas.

-The most influential dialect was the Qin–Jin dialect, from the western group, reflecting the ascendency of the state of Qin.
+The most influential dialect was the Qin–Jin dialect, from the western group, reflecting the ascendancy of the state of Qin.
 Second was the Chu dialect, from the southern group, which spread both to the south and to the east.

 These two dialects were also the principal sources of the Han standard language.
 The central dialects of the area of former states of Lu, Song and Wei were the most conservative.

-The dialects of the eastern area, which had been more recently and slowly Sinified, include some non-Chinese vocabulary.
+The dialects of the eastern area, which had been more recently and slowly sinified, include some non-Chinese vocabulary.

 The Eastern Han glosses come from 11 sites, all to the north of the Huai River.
 They often show marked phonological differences.
 Many of them exhibit mergers that are not found in the 7th-century Qieyun or in many modern varieties.

-The exception is the Buddhist transcriptions, suggesting that the later varieties descend from Han-period varieties spoken in the region of Luoyang (in the western part of the central dialect area).
+The exception is the Buddhist transcriptions, which were made in the region of Luoyang (in the western part of the central dialect area), suggesting that the later varieties descend from Han-period varieties spoken in this area.

 The southeastern dialects are not reflected in Eastern Han texts.

 They were known as Wu (吳) or Jiangdong (江東) dialects in the Western Jin period, when the writer Guo Pu described them as quite distinct from other varieties.
 Jerry Norman called these Han-era southeastern dialects Old Southern Chinese, and suggested that they were the source of common features found in the oldest layers of modern Yue, Hakka and Min varieties.